harness/developer-hub/release-notes/continuous-delivery.md

   This item requires Harness Delegate version 80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Added retry logic to kubectl command to handle connectivity issues.
+- The `kubectl` command now includes retry logic to handle connectivity issues.
 (CDS-72869)

   This item requires Harness Delegate version 80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).